Skip to Main Content

 These licences allow the wide dissemination of your research under certain conditions, all of which require that you be attributed as the creator.

-Before publishing via a Creative Commons licence it is important that you have a clear understanding of any copyright restrictions.
-For more information on the six Creative Commons licences visit the Creative Commons Australia website.
+Before publishing via a Creative Commons licence it is important that you have a clear understanding of any copyright restrictions relating to the original file(s) uploaded.

-Usually when you publish through Federation.figshare your files are made publicly accessible for download and use by other researchers.
+Usually when you publish through Federation.figshare your files are made publicly finable and accessible for download and reuse by other researchers.

-You can however upload, describe and publish your data but prevent the data from being downloaded.
-The item and its description will be displayed publicly however users will not be able to access the data.
-This allows you to mediate access to your data by allowing other users to contact you and request your data (remember to include your contact details in the description field).
+You can however upload, describe and publish your files but prevent the file from being downloaded.
+The item and its description will be displayed publicly however users will not be able to access the content.
+This allows you to mediate access to your file by allowing other users to contact you and request your file (remember to include your personal contact details in the description field).

-To share your data with a specific user you can then generate a private link (see How do I quickly and easily share files? in the How to Collaborate tab) which will allow access to your data.
+To share your file/s with a specific user you can then generate a private link (see How do I quickly and easily share files? in the How to Collaborate tab) which will allow access to your file.

-Your files will still remain in the item as will your description of it, however it will no longer be publicly available, and the DOI will no longer point to your files.
+Your files will still remain with the record as will your description of it, however it will no longer be publicly available, and the DOI will no longer point to your files.
 At that point only you will have access to it.

 If you later republish the item it will retain the same DOI that the originally published item had.

 Updating the title, authors or files will create a new version.
-The version number appears underneath the title, next to the authors, allowing other researchers to be clear on which version of your work they have cited.
+The version number appears underneath the title, next to the authors, allowing other researchers to be clear on which version of your work they have cited or reused.

 Updating a category, keyword or description does not create a new version.

 To remove older versions of published items please email your request from your Federation University email account to libinfo@federation.edu.au and include the DOI and title of the public item and which versions you would like removed.
-The Library can then request from figshare that the identified older versions be removed.
+The Library can then contact Digital Science to request that the identified older versions be removed.
 This will not alter the DOI.

 • Once you have logged in go to the My data tab and find your published item.